mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 #### 4.1.39 Entity EntityStatus

-The current status of the Twinmaker-Entity.
+The current status of the TwinMaker entity.

 See also https://docs.aws.amazon.com/iot-twinmaker/latest/apireference/API_Status.html and https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/iottwinmaker/model/Status.html

 ##### 4.1.39.1 Generalization

-`AWSTwinMakerConnector.Status`
+The generalization of this entity is `AWSTwinMakerConnector.Status`.

 ##### 4.1.39.2 Attributes

-Entity `EntityStatus` has no attributes.
+Entity `EntityStatus` does not have any attributes.

 ##### 4.1.39.3 Associations